|Who are we?||Volunteer||Donate||Kids||Recipes||Thank You||D'var Torah||Kashrut||Directions|

 • provides warm, nourishing meals in a locale that is convenient to those in need

 Why: Crossroads Rhode Island, the largest homeless services organization in the state, provides for those in need in the Providence area, but no meals were served on Sunday.
-Judy's Kindness Kitchen has offered to prepare and serve a warm meal at Crossroads on Sunday.
+Judy's Kindness Kitchen has prepared and served warm meals at Crossroads on Sunday.
 Since November 2013, in addition to serving food at Crossroads, we have also been delivering food to the Emanuel House Homeless Shelter in Providence.

-Where: Congregation Beth Sholom, 275 Camp Street, Providence RI.
+Where: Jewish Community Center, 401 Elmgrove Avenue, Providence RI.
 (Directions).
-Meals are prepared in the synagogue kitchen and served in downtown Providence at the Crossroads center.
+Meals are prepared in the JCC kitchen and served in downtown Providence at the Crossroads center.

 Who: The soup kitchen is open to all (guests and volunteers) without regard to race, sex, religion, ethnic background or age.
 We are staffed entirely by volunteers and based at Congregation Beth Sholom, an Orthodox Jewish synagogue, in partnership with Crossroads Rhode Island, the largest homeless services organization in the state.